The MHRA, Trading Standards and the TPD

 The Role of Trading Standards

-Trading standards bodies are responsible for investigating non-compliance with the TPD, and enforcing the regulations where necessary.
+Trading standards are responsible for investigating non-compliance with the TPD, and enforcing the regulations where necessary.

 One of the key aims of the TPD is to protect children from starting to use e-cigarettes and e-liquids.
 The Chartered Trading Standards Institute (CTSI) plays a role in pursuing this aim, for example, by investigating whether businesses sell e-cigarettes to under-18s illegally.
 The CTSI also investigates whether e-cigarette and e-liquid branding encourages children to use these products.

 How do the roles of MHRA and Trading Standards differ?